ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 - The vmware_dns_config module has been deprecated and will be removed in a later release; use vmware_host_dns instead.
 - vca - vca_fw, vca_nat, vca_app are deprecated since these modules rely on deprecated part of Pyvcloud library.
-- vmware_dns_config - Deprecate in favour of new module vmware_host_dns.
+- vmware_dns_config - Deprecate in favor of new module vmware_host_dns.
 - vmware_guest - deprecate specifying CDROM configuration as a dict, instead use a list.
 - vmware_tag_info - in a later release, the module will not return ``tag_facts`` since it does not return multiple tags with the same name and different category id.
 To maintain the existing behavior use ``tag_info`` which is a list of tag metadata.